cutegirl520/SmartFarm-Assistant-NLP-ANN/README.md

 # SmartFarm-Assistant-NLP-ANN
 A chatbot to assist with agriculture-related queries, built using Natural Language Processing (NLP) and Artificial Neural Networks (ANN).
-This project i
+This project is currently